Balzu/BOSS/boss #3 - Analysis of encryption algorithms of North Korean Lazarus group/README.md

-# Analysis of two encryption algorithms of the Lazarus group
+# Analysis of two encryption algorithms used by the Lazarus group

 ### _In this blog, I will analyze the encryption capabilities of a malware sample attributed to the North Korean APT group known as Hidden Cobra, or Lazarus._